Introduction

 - External services (PostgreSQL, Redis, and MinIO) are running within the same Nomad cluster.

-- Nomad client nodes have bridge networking mode enabled.
+- Nomad client nodes have

-image and includes packages for netcat, curl, redis-cli, PostgreSQL and the mc client.
+To test connectivity to the external services, launch a lightweight job in Nomad using the following JobSpec.
+This Nomad job uses an appropriate/curl image and includes packages for netcat, curl, redis-cli, PostgreSQL, and the mc client.
 You can use this setup to execute an allocation, verify connectivity, and check the status of the external services.

-Sample debugger JobSpec
+Sample Debugger JobSpec

 job "debugger" {